 How It Works

-sometimes are used to treat pain and inflammation from pressure on the spinal
+ESIs sometimes are used to treat pain and inflammation from pressure on spinal nerve roots.
+ESI is usually not tried unless symptoms caused by lumbar spinal stenosis have not responded to other nonsurgical treatment.

 Why It Is Used

 An epidural steroid injection (ESI) may be tried when other nonsurgical treatments have failed to relieve severe leg pain from lumbar spinal stenosis.

 The corticosteroids in an ESI may help provide relief from leg pain by reducing swelling and inflammation.
 Local anesthetics help relieve pain but do not reduce inflammation.
 Lidocaine can also help relieve pain quickly, before the corticosteroid has taken effect.

 Lumbar spinal stenosis may cause pain that radiates from the lower spine to the hips or down the legs.
 Epidural steroid injections (ESIs) are used for leg pain rather than back pain from lumbar spinal stenosis.

 Steroid injections may help relieve pain for a short time (2 to 3 weeks) in some people.
 Experts do not know how well injections work over longer periods of time.1